jamiecmarks/Freckers-Agent/README.md

 1. Check out the Strat class and the RandomStrat in the `rangomagent` folder.
 Maybe implement other strats if you wanna try them out.
 Weighted random would be good and also just using the count heuristic thing in mcts.

-To run the mcts agent against the random agent you should change the current .
-You just need to run
+To run the mcts agent against the random agent you just need to run
 ```bash
 python -m referee randomagent agent
 ```